Ahead of Uttar Pradesh polls, AK Sharma aide PM Narendra Modi to play prominent role amid dissent at BJP | ExBulletin

 New Delhi:

-The BJP has ruled out any change in government or party leadership in Uttar Pradesh, rejecting speculation that Chief Minister Yogi Adityanath’s job may be in trouble because of his government’s handling of Covid, but the cabinet will have new faces with months in the UP polls next year.
-Former bureaucrat AK Sharma, known to be Prime Minister Narendra Modi’s confidant, could be given an important role in the UP government, according to BJP sources.
+The BJP has ruled out any change in leadership in Uttar Pradesh and has rejected speculation that Chief Minister Yogi Adityanath may have issues with his government’s handling of Covid, but the cabinet may soon see changes in less time. ‘one year in the UP polls.
+Former bureaucrat AK Sharma, known to be one of Prime Minister Narendra Modi’s close associates, could be given an important role in the UP government, according to BJP sources.

-Yogi Adityanath will continue as chief minister and Swatantra Dev Singh as BJP UP chairman and the party will run for next year’s election under their leadership, the sources said, disparaging remarks fueled by a two-day review meeting held by national leaders of the BJP in Lucknow, the capital of the UP. .
+The BJP will challenge the election of Uttar Pradesh under the leadership of Yogi Adityanath as chief minister and Swatantra Dev Singh as state president, the sources said, disparaging remarks fueled by a meeting of ‘two-day review this week by national BJP leaders in the UP capital Lucknow.

 Despite the buzz, there has never been a real possibility that Yogi Adityanath – BJP’s star activist and one of its main leaders – will be replaced.
 But a cabinet expansion is likely this month and the new ministers will be chosen based on caste and region equations, sources say.

+The team also assessed what went wrong in the state’s recent Panchayat elections; the results showed great losses for the BJP in its strongholds.

-Similar comments were also received by BJP ideological mentor Rashtriya Swayamsevak Sangh (RSS), who reportedly reported internal concerns about criticism and attacks against the UP government ahead of the polls which will also affect the elections. national 2024.
+Delhi rulers were sent to the state on the recommendation of BJP ideological mentor Rashtriya Swayamsevak Sangh (RSS), who reportedly raised concerns internally about criticism and attacks against the UP government ahead of the polls which will also affect the 2024 National Election.

-RSS general secretary Dattatreya Hosbole also gathered comments during his trip to Lucknow a few weeks ago and his interaction with BJP and RSS leaders.
+RSS General Secretary Dattatreya Hosbole also gathered contributions from various BJP and RSS leaders during his trip to Lucknow a few weeks ago.

-It was on the basis of Mr. Hosbole’s comments that the two BJP leaders were sent to Lucknow.

-The team met with the Chief Minister, senior party leaders, ministers and MPs and forwarded comments to central management.

-Sources said that for better coordination between the government and the party, regular meetings will be held.
+Sources said that among the suggestions that have been raised in these interactions are regular meetings for better coordination between the government and the party.

 BJP chairman JP Nadda is expected to visit UP next month to oversee efforts to repair the structure and functioning of the party.